Website Design Company Durban: What to Expect from the Process

 The process does not end the minute the website goes live.

-The first 30 days are often where the business learns:
+The first 30 days are often where the business learns what needs attention.

-That is why a useful web design process should include some form of immediate post-launch support, even if it is light.
+That is why a useful web design process should include some immediate post-launch support, even if it is light.

 What each stage should usually produce